-- (a) This chapter is adopted pursuant to ORS 268.390(1)(b) and 268.390(2) for the purpose of adopting and implementing the Regional Waste Water Management Plan, hereinafter referred to as the "Regional Plan."
-The Regional Plan shall include the Regional Waste Water Management Plan Text, Sewerage Transmission and Treatment Service Areas Map and Collection System Service Areas Map. - (b) These rules shall become effective 45 days after the date of adoption.
+This chapter is adopted pursuant to ORS 268.390(1)(b) and 268.390(2) for the purpose of adopting and implementing the Regional Waste Water Management Plan, hereinafter referred to as the "Regional Plan."
+The Regional Plan shall include the Regional Waste Water Management Plan Text, Sewerage Transmission and Treatment Service Areas Map and Collection System Service Areas Map.

+These rules shall become effective 45 days after the date of adoption.
 As a result of Metro's continuing "208" Water Quality Program, the Council hereby designates water quality and waste treatment management as an activity having significant impact upon the orderly and responsible development of the region.

-'''

-(Adopted by CRAG Rule.
-Amended by Ordinance No. 80-102, Sec.
-1; Ordinance No. 84-184, Sec.
-1; Ordinance No. 86-206, Sec.
-1; Ordinance No. 02-972A, Sec.
-1.)
+[Adopted by CRAG Rule.
+Amended by Ord.
+No. 80-102, Sec.
+1; Ord.
+No. 84-184, Sec.
+1; Ord.
+No. 86-206, Sec.
+1; Ord.
+No. 88-275, Sec.
+1; Ord.
+No. 02-972A, Sec.
+1.]

-'''